arokem/visual-white-matter/README.md

 white-matter-matters
 ========================

 Examples of diffusion MRI analysis for vision science.
-Supplementary material to:

 ## Instructions